openlayers/workshop/src/doc/layers/wms.rst

 ------------------------------------

 The ``ol.layer.Tile`` constructor gets an object literal of type ``olx.layer.TileOptions`` see: http://ol3js.org/en/master/apidoc/olx.layer.html#TileOptions
-In this case we are providing the source key of the options with a ``ol.source.TileWMS``.
+In this case we are providing the source key of the options with an ``ol.source.TileWMS``.
 A human-readable title for the layer can be provided with the title key, but basically any arbitrary name for the key can be used here.
-In ol3 there is a separation between layers and sources, in OpenLayers 2 this was all part of the layer.
+In OpenLayers 3 there is a separation between layers and sources, whereas in OpenLayers 2 this was all part of the layer.

+``ol.layer.Tile`` represents a regular grid of images, ``ol.layer.Image`` represents a single image.
+Depending on the layer type, you would use a different source (``ol.source.TileWMS`` versus ``ol.source.ImageWMS``) as well.

 The ol.source.TileWMS Constructor
 ------------------------------------
-The ``ol.source.TileWMS`` constructor has a single argument which is defined by: http://ol3js.org/en/master/apidoc/olx.source.html#TileWMSOptions
+The ``ol.source.TileWMS`` constructor has a single argument which is defined by: http://ol3js.org/en/master/apidoc/olx.source.html#TileWMSOptions.
 The url is the online resource of the WMS service, and params is an object literal with the parameter names and their values.
-Make sure to put quotes around the parameter names.
-Also, since the default WMS version is 1.3.0 now, you might need to provide a lower version in the params if your WMS does not support WMS 1.3.0.
+Since the default WMS version is 1.3.0 now in OpenLayers, you might need to provide a lower version in the params if your WMS does not support WMS 1.3.0.

 .. code-block:: javascript